AlphaKretin/bastion-bot/README.md

 `deleteOldDBs` is a boolean that determines if Bastion will delete a database from your hard drive that gets removed as part of the live update process (because it has been removed from the source repo).
 Note that even while enabled, you get a 10 second warning before files are deleted so that you can terminate the process if you decide you want to keep them.
 This field is optional - if it is left blank, that is equivalent to false.

+`setcodeSource` is a string that contains a link to a YGOPro `strings.conf` file online, that will be downloaded and converted to automatically update Bastion's setcode data.
+This field is optional - if it is missing, live update of setcodes will be disabled.

+`lflistSource` is a string that contains a link to a YGOPro `lflist.conf` fine online, that will be download and converted to automatically update Bastion's banlist data.
+This field is optional - if it is missing, live update of the banlist will be disabled.

 ### Shortcuts
 By default, the shortcut file is called `shortcuts.json`, and is expected to be found in a subfolder of the local directory called `config`, i.e. `config/shortcuts.json`.
 The script expects `shortcut.json` to contain a JSON array of arrays, with contents like the following:
 ```json